mk-fg/games/README.rst

 - blueprints.yaml - misc blueprints I came up with, esp. for defence units or stuff like circuit logic parts.

-- lua-combinator-code.txt - lua code for `LuaCombinator 2 mod`_, best combinator logic mod.
+- lua-combinator-code.txt - some code snippets for lua combinator mod(s) mentioned above.

 - doomeer-factorio-calc.index.html - replacement index.html for online `doomeer/factorio`_
   production-chains calculator to fix only major issue I had with it - filled-in